The Annotated History of Benefit Street/The American Dream

 L-R: Suzanne Boucher (Tim Jackson's wife), Maddie, Sally Sweitzer

 The Armstrongs, although separated, joined Jean-Do Sifantus in Road Apples which had an album and #35 national single (#1 in Boston), “Let’s Live Together,” on Mums in 1976.
-The group broke up shortly thereafter and so did Maddie and Jean-Do.
-Maddie: “For twenty years I ran a non-profit I founded which combined music, elders and ministry, and became a Unitarian Universalist Minister, serving congregations in suburban Boston and becoming active in the church organization.”
+The group broke up shortly thereafter and so did Maddie and Jean-Do, who had married.
+Says Maddie, now known as Maddie Sifantus: “For twenty years I ran a non-profit I founded which combined music, elders and ministry, and became a Unitarian Universalist Minister, serving congregations in suburban Boston and becoming active in the church organization.”
 Still active musically as well as spiritually, she sang in TVS (The Vocal Section) with Tim’s wife, Suzanne Boucher, while in Massachusetts.
 In 2015, Rev. Sifantus moved to California to serve a church there.

 Carl Armstrong “continued as a working musician (a/k/a playing for drunks) from ‘74 to ‘85 until the toxic lifestyle was no longer tolerable.
 (If you want the thrill of bands...I've been through the mill of bands.)
 I then morphed into an electronic engineer, a career choice that to this day has served me well.
 I am currently living in Buffalo NY and playing kirtan music.
 (Think Sanskrit hootenanny...Namaste!)”
-The second drummer for The American Dream, Bill Barnes, still lives in Rhode Island; and manager Jimmy Israeloff is retired in Florida.
+The second drummer for The American Dream, Bill Barnes, still lives in Rhode Island; and manager Jimmy Israeloff retired in Florida, where he passed away in 2013.

-Benefit Street's last lead guitarist, Leo Genereux is in Australia, possibly in New South Wales, playing with a group called The Dreamtime Brothers.
+Benefit Street's last lead guitarist, Leo Genereux was in Australia when last heard from, possibly in New South Wales, playing with a group called The Dreamtime Brothers.
 In December, 2011, we received an update from a woman named Kate (no last name given), who had read this website and knew Leo when they both lived in the Pacific northwest.
 Her comments follow, verbatim:

 But wait, there’s more….